alexkimkoutsis/Freestyle-Rhyme-Generator/README.md

 # Built With
 * [Datamuse API](https://www.datamuse.com/api/) - For rhyme generation.
 * [org.json Maven Repository](https://mvnrepository.com/artifact/org.json/json) - To assist in parsing JSON data.

+# Future Plans
+I have a lot of ideas for this project that I am working on / would like to work on in the future.
+* Create a visual interface / front end.
+* Link with a random word generator to supply input words.
+This would allow people to push themselves further outside their comfort zones while freestyling.
+* Integrate voice recognition to determine the last word in someone's sentence and automatically produce words that rhyme with it.
+* Host program on a website or develop it into an iPhone app.